 "Remember that you can always give us tobacco and dog meat.
 These are the

+principal things that we want."
 That is the reason why every spring the Iowa used to have a bundle feast,

 using dog meat.
 Sometimes they used merely to kill a dog, tie tobacco around